-Residential appraisal analysts enter appraisal changes into the Gemini (CAMA) software.
+Residential appraisers/clerks enter appraisal changes into the CAMA software system.
 Entry screens are standardized and formatted to insure uniform processing of the information.
-All data entry work completed in this area is sent by workflow to the residential support staff for data quality control.
+All data entry work completed in this area is sent to clerical support staff for data quality control.
 In addition, management and quality control specialists produce query (edit) reports on a continual basis for review.
 These reports are written to identify potential data entry errors and review appraisal field collection results.

-The commercial appraisal staff is responsible for the data entry of most commercial appraisal related change directly into the Gemini system.
+The commercial appraisal staff is responsible for the data entry of most commercial appraisal related change directly into the CAMA software system.
 The software application is highly standardized and contains numerous up-front data entry edits to prevent potential data entry errors.
 Additional quality control of the data occurs through the production and review of various query reports.
-Commercial supervisors, managers and the data management staff all participate in this quality control effort.

-The business personal property division has a clerical staff that is responsible for entry of BPP appraisal changes during the data collection phase along with preliminary entry of rendition data.
+The business personal property staff that is responsible for entry of BPP appraisal changes during the data collection phase along with preliminary entry of rendition data.
 The appraisal staff then completes rendition processing during the valuation phase of the appraisal cycle.
 The personal property staff also reviews numerous post-entry edits to verify the quality and accuracy of all BPP data and information.